New cw-expansive homeomorphisms of surfaces: Introduction

-for every continuum $C\subseteq M$.
-In \cite{FG} the techniques of \cite{CS} were applied to this case, proving that the corresponding quotient is cw-expansive.
-In the present paper we will consider this property, independently of any perturbation of a cw-expansive homeomorphism.
-We will say that $f$ is \emph{half cw-expansive} if it satisfies \eqref{eqPertCwExp}.
-In this context it is natural to identify two points if they lie in a continuum $C$ with iterates of diameter less than $\expc$.
-In \S \ref{subHalfCw} we study some general properties of half cw-expansivity.
-In \S \ref{subMonExt} we characterize monotone extensions of cw-expansive homeomorphisms.
+We will prove that half cw-expansivity is an open property in the $C^0$\hyph topology (see Theorem \ref{prop:unifhalfcw}).
+It is easy to show that neither expansive homeomorphisms nor cw-expansive ones are open in the $C^0$\hyph topology, so that the study of half cw-expansive homeomorphisms can be thought as an intent to remedy the lack of this property for expansive and cw-expansive homeomorphisms. \begin{maintheorem} The set of half cw-expansive homeomorphisms of a compact metric space is open in the $C^0$\hyph topology.
+Moreover, if $f\colon M\to M$ is a half cw\hyph expansive homeomorphism of a compact metric space with constant $\expc$ then there is a $C^0$\hyph neighborhood $\U$ of $f$ such that every $g\in\U$ is half cw\hyph expansive with constant $\expc$. \end{maintheorem}

+For a half cw\hyph expansive homeomorphism $f\colon M\to M$ with constant $\expc$ it is natural to identify two points of $M$ if they lie in a common $\expc$-stable continuum, and indeed this identification defines an equivalence relation on $M$.
+In \S \ref{subMonExt} we characterize monotone extensions of cw\hyph expansive homeomorphisms.
 That is, we consider commutative diagrams of the form

-where $M,N$ are compact metric spaces, $f,g$ are homeomorphisms, $g$ is cw-expansive and $q$ is continuous, onto and monotone (i.e., the preimage set of any point is connected).
-We show that if $f$ is half cw-expansive then the quotient explained above gives a cw-expansive map $g$ and a monotone canonical map $q$.
-Also, we prove the converse, for every monotone extension $f$ of a cw-expansive homeomorphism $g$ there is a compatible metric in $M$ that makes $f$ a half cw-expansive homeomorphism.
+where $M,N$ are compact metric spaces, $f,g$ are homeomorphisms, $g$ is cw\hyph expansive and $q$ is continuous, onto and monotone (i.e., the preimage set of any point is connected).
+We show that if $f$ is half cw\hyph expansive then the quotient explained above gives a cw\hyph expansive map $g$ and a monotone canonical map $q$.
+Also, we prove the converse, for every monotone extension $f$ of a cw\hyph expansive homeomorphism $g$ there is a compatible metric in $M$ that makes $f$ a half cw\hyph expansive homeomorphism.

+Next we consider cw\hyph expansivity on compact surfaces.
+In \S \ref{secMetSp} we show that if $f$ is a monotone extension of a cw\hyph expansive homeomorphism $g$ as in diagram \eqref{ecuDiag}, the classes (preimages by $q$ of singletons) are sufficiently small and $M$ is a compact surface, then $N$ is homeomorphic to $M$, see Theorem \ref{thm:tildeM=M}.

+\begin{maintheorem} If $M$ is a closed surface with a Riemannian metric, then there is $\epsilon_0>0$ such that if $f\colon M\to M$ is a half cw\hyph expansive homeomorphism with half cw\hyph expansivity constant $\expc\leq\epsilon_0$ then the quotient space $\tilde M$ is homeomorphic to $M$. \end{maintheorem}